 2. – Avoid promiscuity.
 As I wrote earlier, if you are sexually active, you must stop.
 Promiscuity took away your self-worth and self-respect, and in return, gave you HIV.
 Becky, the devil has destroyed millions of young people with promiscuity.
 He knows our vulnerability for sexual misconduct and he is relentless in his efforts to lead us into sin because the law of sin’s consequences is heavy and harsh.
 You may know that the highest grossing business on the internet is pornography.

 The devil understands human sexuality far better than human beings.
-He has helped millions of people become porn addicts.
-Porn is especially troublesome for women because porn causes men to assess the value of a woman according to the amount of sexual arousal she visually produces.
+He has helped millions of people become pornography addicts.
+Pornography is especially troublesome for women because it causes men to assess the value of a woman according to the amount of sexual arousal she visually produces.

 Most women are unaware of this demonic process because women, especially young women, do not think about sex like men.
 From a very young age, girls are taught that they should be “pretty.”
 The devil has used TV and the media primarily to convince young women that to be happy, they must be pretty.
 Young men, being visually orientated, readily agree.
 Peer pressure to be fashionable and beautiful drives young women to buy all sorts of products to enhance their appearance.